GhostEI-Bench: Do Mobile Agents Resilience to Environmental Injection in Dynamic On-Device Environments?: Related Work

 \subsection{Benchmarks for GUI Agent Security Risk Assessment}

 The evaluation of GUI agent security is rapidly maturing, with benchmarks evolving to assess risks beyond simple task failure.
 These can be broadly divided into those targeting specific security vulnerabilities and those measuring overall reliability and policy adherence.
 For assessing vulnerabilities, benchmarks probe distinct attack vectors. \emph{InjecAgent}~\citep{zhan2024injecagent} measures an agent's weakness to indirect prompt injections via tools, while web-focused benchmarks like \emph{AdvWeb}~\citep{xu2024advagent} use hidden adversarial prompts to hijack agent actions.
 In parallel, a second line of work evaluates holistic safety. \emph{AgentHarm}~\citep{andriushchenko2024agentharm} quantifies the likelihood of an agent to perform harmful actions, and \emph{ST-WebAgentBench}~\citep{levy2024st} evaluates whether web agents can operate within predefined safety policies.
-The unique risks on mobile platforms are addressed by dedicated evaluations; \emph{MobileSafetyBench}~\citep{lee2024mobilesafetybench} assesses risk management, while attack demonstrations like \citet{chen2025evaluating} highlight vulnerabilities to environmental injections via malicious notifications, underscoring the need for such focused security benchmarks.
+The unique risks on mobile platforms are addressed by dedicated evaluations; \emph{MobileSafetyBench}~\citep{lee2024mobilesafetybench} assesses risk management and \emph{VeriOS-Bench}~\citep{wu2025verios} focuses on verifying agent compliance with system policies, while attack demonstrations like \citet{chen2025evaluating} highlight vulnerabilities to environmental injections via malicious notifications, underscoring the need for such focused security benchmarks.